phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ## Visualizing a region of structural differences

-In the previous lesson, we identified a region between residues 476 and 485 of the SARS-CoV-2 spike protein that correspond to a structural difference between the SARS-CoV-2 and SARS-CoV RBMs.
-In this lesson, we will zoom in on this region of the RBM and determine whether the differences we have found affect binding affinity with the human ACE2 enzyme.
+In the previous lesson, we identified a region between residues 476 and 485 of the SARS-CoV-2 spike protein that corresponds to a structural difference between the SARS-CoV-2 and SARS-CoV RBMs.
+Our goal in this lesson is to determine whether the differences we have found affect binding affinity with the human ACE2 enzyme.

-We know from our work throughout this course that a tiny change on a lower level can produce a big difference in the high-level behavior of a system.
-SARS-CoV-2 binding is no different; even subtle changes in the ability of SARS-CoV-2 to stick to the ACE2 enzyme may have had an enormous influence on the virus becoming a pandemic.
+We know from our work in this course that a tiny change can produce a big difference in the high-level behavior of a finely tuned system.
+It may therefore be the case that subtle changes in the ability of SARS-CoV-2 to stick to the ACE2 enzyme can change the virus's infectiousness enough to greatly influence its spread through the human population.

-We will first use VMD to focus on the region of interest and highlight the amino acids that differ in SARS-CoV-2.
-If you are interested in doing so, please follow the following tutorial, which we will consult throughout the rest of this lesson.
+We will first use VMD to highlight the amino acids in the region of interest of the SARS-CoV-2 spike protein's structure.
+If you are interested in doing so, please follow the tutorial below, which we will consult throughout the rest of this lesson.

 [Visit tutorial](tutorial_visualization){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}